 $201,585,328

-"21 Jump Street" (2012) is an American buddy cop action comedy that marks the live-action directorial debut of Phil Lord and Christopher Miller.
-The film stars Jonah Hill—who also co-wrote the screenplay with Michael Bacall—and Channing Tatum in the lead roles.
+"21 Jump Street" (2012) is an American action-comedy that reimagines the classic buddy cop formula with sharp humor and modern flair.
+Directed by Phil Lord and Christopher Miller in their live-action debut, the film stars Jonah Hill and Channing Tatum—Hill also co-wrote the screenplay with Michael Bacall.

 ActionCrimeThriller